Comparing a Compact-Binary Mass-Shell Model with Select Observed Gravitational Waves: Discussion

 \section{Discussion}

-The analytical effort in this work reinterprets the effective one-body approach, which originally views CB coalescence as the inspiraling plunge path of the reduced mass, by considering instead a rotating and shrinking mass shell of reduced-mass measure.
-The focus centers on the energy density of the CB mass shell, whose derivation utilized methods akin to quantum mechanical variational method.
-Using a Kerr metric Ansatz and an effective Ricci scalar that depends on a scaled square-root of the Kerr-metric Kretschmann scalar, the expression for energy at coalescence (Eq. [\ref{energy}]) was applied to known GW signals to test its precision and universality.
-It is provided in Tables \ref{t1}--\ref{t3} that the agreement between the analytical model and measurement rests in the 1:1 ratio of the center energy values, as all anticipated energy values were within the error range for each respective observed energy.
-The 1:1 ratios are consistently within $0.950\sim0.998$, spanning the range $\in[0.828,\,0.997]$.
-That is, with the exception of GW190403\_051519 with the 1:1 ratio of 0.462 (see Table \ref{t2}).
-Because the strain plots on the open access catalog had no legible chirp rise detail in either detector, and the mass measurements carry quite sizable error ranges, one could be charitable in discarding the 1:1 ratio for GW190403\_051519 as an outlier.
+The analytical effort in this work reinterprets the effective one-body approach, which traditionally treats coalescence as the inspiraling plunge path of the reduced mass particle (analogous to a marble in a funnel), by instead considering a rotating and shrinking shell with a smeared mass distribution of constant reduced mass measure.
+The focus is placed on the energy density of the CCB mass shell, whose derivation employs methods akin to quantum-mechanical variational principle.
+Using a Kerr metric Ansatz and an effective Ricci scalar defined through a scaled, negated square-root of the Kerr-metric Kretschmann scalar, the approximation for the coalescence energy (Eq. [\ref{energy}]) was applied to a set of cataloged GW signals to test its precision and generality.
+Tables \ref{t1}--\ref{t4} show this agreement between the approximation and observation via a set of 1:1 ratios from the central energy values.